mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 Inside environments, you could access to:
 * envId
 * envPrefix
 * cluster (an object containing `namespace` and `envs` object).
-Here you could write the variable name for the specified environment where you set the cluster variable
+Here you find the variables names for the specified environment where you set the cluster variable
 * hosts (an array of object, with `host` and `isBackoffice` fields)

 !!! warning